ExodusMovement/text-encoding-utf8/README.md

 # @exodus/text-encoding-utf8

-utf-8 only polyfill for TextEncoder/TextDecoder
+utf-8 only polyfill for TextEncoder/TextDecoder, using Buffer

 see the full polyfill: https://github.com/inexorabletash/text-encoding/